ajaykarwal/ajaykarwal-v6/_pages/about.md

 After graduating from Kingston University in 2003 I've steadily built my career, transitioning from designer to front-end developer, whilst working on a number of small yet ambitious startups under the umbrella of my co-founded company, Prama.

-Since exiting Prama in 2013, I have built on these foundations in both a freelance and agency capacity with an array of clients include HSBC, BT, Caterpillar, JCB, Ministry of Sound, Kodak, WHSmith, Karen Millen, Oasis, Coast, Habitat, Warehouse, Ted Baker, Thomas Pink, and BSi.
+Since exiting Prama in 2013, I have built on these foundations in both a freelance and agency capacity with an array of clients include Heineken, Thames Water, Audi, Brother, HSBC, BT, Caterpillar, Ministry of Sound, Kodak, WHSmith, Ted Baker, Thomas Pink, and BSi.

 ## Development